Anuria (Lack of Urination) in Cats

 Diagnosis of Anuria in Cats

 Anuria is diagnosed when there is no urine production.
 Finding the cause of the acute kidney failure may be difficult.
-In order to diagnose the cause of the acute kidney failure, blood tests, radiographs (x-rays), ultrasound, specialized blood tests or biopsy may be necessary.
+To diagnose the cause of the acute kidney failure, blood tests, radiographs (x-rays), ultrasound, specialized blood tests or biopsy may be necessary.

-In order to confirm the lack of urine production, an indwelling urinary catheter may be placed and urine production monitored.
-When no urine is produced, anuria is diagnosed and treatment is immediately instituted.
+To confirm the lack of urine production, an indwelling urinary catheter may be placed, and urine production monitored.
+When no urine is produced, anuria is diagnosed, and treatment is immediately instituted.

 Treatment of Anuria in Cats